|Nutritional Guidelines (per serving)|

 Add the sifted flour into the bowl with the egg and water mixture and lightly combine the flour using chopsticks.
 Be careful not to over-mix the batter.

 The batter is now ready for immediate use.
 If for some reason the batter won't be used immediately, place it in the refrigerator temporarily (for a few short minutes) to keep it ice cold until you're ready to deep-fry your tempura.
+Otherwise, we don't recommend storing it in the fridge for an extended period of time.

 Just What Is Tempura?